ZweTun/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ### Performance Analysis
 ![WebGPU](img/renderPerf.png)
 As we can see naive performs okay for small light counts but scales poorly.
 It's performance drops sharply as lights exceed a few hundred.
 Forward+ Shading provides a better performance boost by limiting light evaluations per cluster, resulting in greater frames than naive.
-Clustered Deferred Shading however sees the greatest improvement beating out both other implementations for all ligth numbers.
+Clustered Deferred Shading however sees the greatest improvement beating out both other implementations for all light numbers.

 ### Credits